 Watching the film, I was reminded of Teresa De Lauretis’s comment that ‘there is no such thing as a historical film […] All that a film can do is to document […] the history of its own time, the history of its present’ (2008, 1).
 While Corsage certainly points us towards other famously imaged women who chafed under the scrutiny and expectation that came with their position, its underlying message is more ambiguous, and more painful.
 It shows the futility of succeeding at hegemonic femininity, despite its pleasures and partial rewards: render yourself, if you can, a beautiful object, thin, lovely, admired.
 Marry, bear his children, bear more.
 And then?
 What then?
 Having produced an heir to guarantee the continuation of the Habsburgs, there is little left for her to do.
 Rather, Sisi’s feminine achievements have become a standard impossible to maintain and a role already fulfilled.
-Lots of gaze upon her, but few wish to speak to her or listen to what she has to say.
+Lots of men gaze at her, but few wish to speak to her or listen to what she has to say.
 Her own husband has no interest in discussing the ongoing war in Sarajevo, despite her repeated efforts to engage him.
 Instead, she is loved in the manner of a beautiful child: adored when she is good, tolerated when she is not.

 Little wonder that Sisi sours as her continued success at self-control fails to produce the freedom, influence and recognition she so craves.
 Instead, she skirts the edge of invisibility and begins to dance with it.
 This Sisi exhibits several symptoms identified in the 19th century hysteric – she flirts with unsuitable sexual partners; she has a disordered relationship with food, she is manipulative towards her maids.
-And rippling constantly throughout, the impression that she is suffocating – whether testing how long she can hold her breath, or in the welts striating her back after her corset is removed, or screaming in front of Louis Le Prince’s camera, soundless words lost to the mountains which also do not hear her.
+And rippling constantly throughout, the impression that she is suffocating – whether testing how long she can hold her breath under bathwater, or in the welts striating her back after her corset is removed, or screaming in front of Louis Le Prince’s camera, soundless words lost to the mountains which also do not hear her.
 Like so many women preceding her, women around her and women to come, Sisi longs for the impossible: release.

 It is the patients she frequently visits with whom she recognises a kind of kindredness: the soldiers convalescing in hospital after being sacrificed to her husband’s war and the dumb inmates of an asylum.
 Sisi’s class and position, her beautiful wardrobe and movement through these spaces, distinguish her from the abject people she passes, but the parallel between them is clear: their mutual suffering inflicted by the same inescapable system.
 During one visit, Sisi crouches by a woman, red-faced and straitjacketed in a scorching bath.
 A doctor explains that she is receiving this treatment because her grief at the loss of her baby was excessive – that she should be able to take consolation in her several remaining children.
-In another, the empress recognises a man sitting on the edge of his seemingly lobotomised.
+In another, the empress recognises a man sitting on the edge of his bed, seemingly lobotomised.
 “Don’t you remember me?”
 She asks, smiling.
 “Last time I was here, you told me I was pretty.”
 A noise distracts her, and she turns to silently observe: a woman who, bound to her bed by her wrists and ankles, screams, and thrashes, and screams.